Skip advert

 This new generation of Renault Master brings a shorter wheelbase than before, resulting in a tighter turning radius, and we found no problem piloting the Master through narrow French streets.
 The steering is just as pleasant at faster speeds, with good accuracy that makes it easy to place in its lane along the motorway.
 Ride quality is a highlight, the Master dealing remarkably well with small and large bumps alike and with a welcome absence of rattles.
 The standard-fit bulkhead does well to isolate the driver from the load area and prevents any knocks or bangs reverberating through to the cabin.

 The cab of the new Renault Master feels like a big step forward from the old model.
 Renault looked to large trucks for inspiration for the new S-shaped dashboard, which improves legroom and angles some of the key controls towards the driver.
-It’s a far cry from Renault vans of old, feeling much closer to a regular passenger car than a typical commercial vehicle.
-There’s plenty of adjustment for both the seat and steering wheel, so we had no issue finding a comfortable driving position, and visibility is great thanks to large mirrors placed out of the way of the A-pillars.
+It’s a far cry from Renault vans of old, feeling much more like a passenger car than a commercial vehicle.
+There’s plenty of adjustment for both the seat and steering wheel, and visibility is great thanks to a tall driving position and large mirrors that are placed out of the way of the A-pillars.

 Advertisement - Article continues below